RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - Types of bills
     - Public Bills
       - deal with matters of general public interest.
-      - Government public bills and private members’ public bills.
+      - Government public bills and private members' public bills.
     - Private Bills
       - deals only with specific private matters which affect a private person or body.
       - Rare